mkuthan/mkuthan.github.io/_posts/2016-01-29-spark-kafka-integration2.md

 [spark-kafka-writer](https://github.com/cloudera/spark-kafka-writer)
 emerged from closed pull request [SPARK-2994](https://github.com/apache/spark/pull/2994).
-Unfortunately at the time of this writing, the library used obsolete Scala Kafka producer API and did not send processing results in reliable way.
+Unfortunately at the time of this writing, the library used obsolete Scala Kafka producer API and didn't send processing results in reliable way.

 I hope that some day we will find reliable, mature library for sending processing result to Apache Kafka in the official Spark distribution.